Sommer Ray Shows Off Toned Booty & Legs In Thong Bikini At Coachella

 So far, the post has over 345,000 likes.

-Earlier this week, Ray shared a video of herself dancing in the same outfit.
-The silly clip shows the influencer shaking her hips to the music of Coachella while she enjoys an acai bowl.
-At one point, she drops a berry on the ground, but giggles at the camera and turns around to shake her booty.
+Earlier this week, Ray shared an Instagram video of herself dancing in the same outfit.
+The silly clip shows the influencer shaking her hips to the music at Coachella while she enjoys an acai bowl.
+At one point, she drops a berry on the ground, giggles at the camera, and turns around to shake her booty.

 Ray featured another Coachella look on her page on Monday.
-The video showed off her leopard print thong bikini paired with very ripped shorts that put her bare derriere on full display.
+The video showed off her leopard print thong bikini, one that was paired with very ripped shorts which put her bare derriere on full display.

 What is unique about Ray is that, in many of her posts, she tags her secondary Instagram page, @sommerray2.
-The account’s bio reads, “the real me,” and shows off the 22-year-old’s sillier side with videos and goofy photos.
+The account’s bio reads, “the real me,” and shows off the 22-year-old’s sillier side.
+That account is loaded up with candid videos and goofy photos.

 Back in October, Ray revealed to Forbes what she hopes to achieve with her two Instagram pages.

 “I want girls to know that I’m for them.
 I want to show them my personality and show them that I’m not just a dumb bimbo,” she said, “Because that’s what you think.
-You see a girl on Instagram, showing her body, and it’s just substance less.”
+You see a girl on Instagram, showing her body, and it’s just substance less[sic].”